 Game of Thrones is ‘fantasy gateway drug’

-THE immensely popular A Game of Thrones books are leading thousands into the desperate squalor of fantasy addiction, it has been claimed.
+THE immensely popular Game of Thrones books and television series are leading thousands into the desperate squalor of fantasy addiction.

 George R.R.
 Martin’s epic novels, which have become the default read among ordinary-looking UK commuters, and the associated HBO TV series provide a seemingly innocent introduction to ‘fantasy culture’.